Fewinfos/readme-activity-calender/README.md

 ## ✨ Features

-- 🔄 Real-time data fetching via GitHub REST API
+- 🔄 Real-time GitHub Data Fetching
-- ⭐ Displays stars, forks, watchers, issues, and pull requests
-- 👥 Visualizes top contributors with avatars and commit counts
-- 📊 Shows languages used with interactive charts
-- 📅 Displays repository creation date and last updated time
+-⭐ Displays stars, forks, watchers, open issues, and pull requests -👥 Visualizes top contributors with avatars and commit counts -📊 Showcases programming languages used with interactive charts -📅 Displays repository creation date and last updated time -📜 Includes license information
-- 📜 Shows license information
-- 🎨 Clean, responsive, and customizable UI
-- 💻 Works directly in any browser (no server setup)
+-🎨 Features a clean, responsive, and customizable UI -💻 Runs in any browser – no server setup required
-- 🧩 Easily embeddable in websites or README.md files
+-🧩 Easily embeddable in websites or README.md files
-- 📈 Optional visualizations via Chart.js
+-📈 Optional visualizations powered by Chart.js